JEP draft: Prepare to Make Final Mean Final

 Motivation

-Java developers rely on final fields to represent immutable state.
-Once assigned in a constructor (for final instance fields) or in a class initializer (for static final fields), a final field cannot be reassigned; its value, whether a primitive value or a reference to an object, is immutable.
-The expectation that a final field cannot be reassigned in far-flung parts of the program, whether deliberately or accidentally, is often crucial when developers reason about correctness.
-Furthermore, many classes exist only to represent immutable state, so records were introduced in JDK 16 to provide a concise way to declare a class where all fields are final, making it easy to reason about correctness.
+Final fields represent immutable state.
+Once assigned in a constructor (for final instance fields) or in a class initializer (for static final fields), a final field cannot be reassigned.
+Its value, whether a primitive value or a reference to an object, is immutable.
+The expectation that a final field cannot be reassigned in far-flung parts of the program, whether deliberately or accidentally, is often crucial when reasoning about correctness.

 The expectation that a final field cannot be reassigned is also important for performance.
-The more the JVM knows about the behavior of a class, the more optimizations it can apply.
-For example, being able to trust that final fields are never reassigned makes it possible for the JVM to perform constant folding, an optimization that elides the need to load a value from memory since the value can instead be embedded in the machine code emitted by the JIT compiler.
-Constant folding is often the first step in a chain of optimizations that together can provide a significant speed-up.
+The more constraints there are on the behavior of a class, the more optimizations the JVM can apply.
+For example, being able to trust that final fields are never reassigned makes it possible for the JVM to perform constant folding, an optimization that evaluates a constant expression just once rather than every time it is used.
+Constant folding is often the first step in a chain of optimizations that together can provide significant speedups.

 Unfortunately, the expectation that a final field cannot be reassigned is false.
-The Java Platform provides a number of APIs that allow final fields to be reassigned at any time by any code in the program, undermining all reasoning about correctness and invalidating important optimizations.
-The most prevalent of these APIs is deep reflection.
-Here is an example that uses deep reflection to mutate a final field at will:
+The Java Platform provides a number of APIs that allow final fields to be reassigned at any time by any code in a program, undermining all reasoning about correctness and invalidating important optimizations.
+The most prevalent of these APIs is deep reflection, as embodied in the setAccessible and set methods of the java.lang.reflect.Field class.
+These methods allow you to mutate final fields at will, overriding the Java language’s access controls.
+For example:

 class C {